itsaboutcode/flutternotes/dart/dart_data_types.md

 ## Characters and Strings

-- In flutter, string is a data type which can hold both single character, array of characters or a literal string.
+- In flutter, string is a data type which can hold both a single character, array of characters or a literal string.
 That's why you can enclose it in single and double quotes.

 ```js